-- -Out-of-school suspension involves the temporary removal premises and from school activities during a specified time, not to exceed ten days. - Students serving an OSS are prohibited from riding both the morning and afternoon school Formatted: Font color: Red, Strikethrough on the day(s) of the suspension. - The school administration will endeavor to contact the student's home by telephone and will mail a letter notifying the parents/guardians of the suspension, the facts surrounding the - suspension, and the parents'/guardians' right to seek review by the School Board. - Co-op students are not allowed to work during the time of the OSS. - The dates of OSS will be at the discretion of the administrator assigning the OSS. - Students under suspension, who have legitimate school business between the hours of 7:30 a.m. and 4:00 p.m. on school days, must contact the high school principal to obtain permission before coming on school property. - Failure to follow the above will result in additional criminal trespass. - Students will not be allowed to return to school for books or assignments.
-These ma obtained by parents/guardians, who may phone the office to obtain necessary information.
+- Students serving an OSS are prohibited from riding both the morning and afternoon school bus on the day(s) of the suspension. - The school administration will endeavor to contact the student's home by telephone and will mail a letter notifying the parents/guardians of the suspension, the facts surrounding the suspension, and the parents'/guardians' right to seek review by the School Board. - Co-op students are not allowed to work during the time of the OSS. - The dates of OSS will be at the discretion of the administrator assigning the OSS. - Students under suspension, who have legitimate school business between the hours of 7:30 a.m. and 4:00 p.m. on school days, must contact the high school principal to obtain permission before coming on school property. - Students will not be allowed to return to school for books or assignments.
+These may be obtained by parents/guardians, who may phone the office to obtain necessary information.